grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 She targeted the mics on the source of the mechanical sound in the water, and focused her attention on it.
 It was nothing more than a soft hum that had diffused itself across some unknown amount of the dense medium she worked in, gently tickling the sensitive membranes of the ship's mics, and then running close to the speed of light through the ship's wiring, past the condensers and filters of her equipment, up the fading braided wires of the headset and into her ears.
 For all that, it was a pulpy mush of a signal, barely discernible as mechanical save for the slow cycle of rising and falling at just a few hertz, but in a evenly repetitive way that was unmistakable.

-She struggled to figure out if the source was far off or if it was closer but moving very quietly.
+She struggled to figure out if the source was far off or if it was closer but moving quietly.
 The drone of the engines and the background noise from the surface interfered and confused her sense of distance in the water.
 It made her feel a little like she was lost and alone on the surface, being lifted and dropped by the force of the storm.
 The source of the sound might be visible one second, and then she was deaf and blind under the water, and by the time she came to the surface again it had moved away.

 Captain Percy and Chip's argument grew louder.
 Cassandra had the sense they might be on the verge of blows.
 The verbal exchange kept pulling her back to the sonar compartment when she knew she needed her mind out there in the water.
 But she still felt she did not have the authority to enforce quiet in the compartment.